microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-virtual-events-webinar-usecases.md

 ### Registration
 - Use [CREATE registration](/graph/api/virtualeventwebinar-post-registrations) to programmatically register users to your webinar.
 Organizers, co-organizers, and presenters don’t need to register.
 Whether or not registrants have Microsoft Entra accounts affects the permissions you need to call the API.
-- [CREATE registration questions](/graph/api/virtualeventregistrationconfiguration-post-questions) (predefined or custom) attendees have to answer during registration.
+- [CREATE registration questions](/graph/api/virtualeventregistrationconfiguration-post-questions) (predefined or custom) attendees have to answer required questions during registration.
 - After the registrant registers for the webinar, use [LIST sessions](/graph/api/virtualeventregistration-list-sessions) to get the unique `joinWebURL` for the webinar.

 ### Email communication